 - dinner parties

 HSPs bring to relationships a basic paradox: They fall hard into love, yet fear it more.

 They’re drawn to deep waters, filled with mystery and intrigue.

 However, they fear how to get out of the deep water and back to the safety of shore.

-Dr Aron reminds HSPs that certain behaviors of a partner, like whistling, may be bothersome and tough to tolerate.
+Dr Aron reminds HSPs that certain behaviors of a partner, like whistling or snoring, may be bothersome and tough to tolerate.
 It’s all part of the HSP/non-HSP package.
 You attune to your partner’s subtle needs and prefer he not whistle when you’re with each other.

 We’re all a mixed bag!